When employees consider a job opportunity, health benefits continue to be one of the critical considerations.

 Explore Your Options

-Many small businesses are turning to companies with access to hundreds of insurance carriers in order to offer their employees health insurance benefits.
+Many small business owners turn to partners with access to various insurance companies to offer their employees group life and health insurance benefits.
 These companies assist in selecting the right plan for an individual business, from high-deductible and cafeteria plans to customized individual plans.

-Currently, the Premium Only Plan (POP) is gaining more favorable attention among small businesses.
-An IRS-approved POP allows employees to pay part of their health insurance premiums with pretax dollars.
+A Section 125 Premium Only Plan (POP) continues to be popular with small businesses.
+This kind of IRS-approved cafeteria plan allows employees to pay part of their health insurance premiums with pretax dollars.
 Eligible premiums typically include health, dental, vision, disability and life insurance.
-For business owners, this translates into lower payroll tax expenses and reduced Social Security and Medicare expenses; for employees, there's reduced taxable income and more take-home pay.
+For business owners, this translates into lower payroll tax expenses and reduced Social Security and Medicare expenses.
+For employees, there's reduced taxable income and more take-home pay.
 Establishing a POP can make your benefits plan more competitive, allowing you to create lasting value for your workforce, while at the same time generating continuous tax savings for your business.